The social media realm has become a force to be reckoned with against older, more traditional forms of marketing.

 LYFE Marketing’s social media ads have helped her see 614 purchases at an average of $10.50 per purchase.

-This means that in the span of almost a year and a half, she’s spent $6,447.95 on Facebook and Instagram ads.
+This means that in the span of almost a year and a half, she’s spent $6,447.95 on Facebook ads and Instagram ads.

 …how many people saw the ad, clicked on it, and performed the action you’re looking for and all at what cost.

 This is something that other, more traditional forms of marketing simply don’t have the capabilities to do!

 For example, you can pay for a billboard on the side of the road, but do you know exactly how many or what demographic of people saw it?

 Not to mention that you’ll spend infinitely less money on social media advertising than you will on older.

 Social media is one of the only marketing channels that can expose you to over 1,000 people for less than $3.

 Connecting With Your Target Audience

 Nidhi is just one of many LYFE clients that have seen noteworthy ROI from social media advertising.

-…online in the past 7 days, and have an interest in Hinduism and Hindu holidays (which is specifically when her products are used the most).
+…online in the past 7 days, and have an interest in Hinduism and Hindu holidays (which is specified when her products are used the most).

 …throwing a general ad up on a billboard and hoping it sticks with someone racing to get home after work!

 Another tool that social media offers (and that LYFE Marketing uses often!) is A/B testing, and we use it with both audiences and creatives.

 A/B testing is when you test small variations to see which item is going to achieve the most results at the lowest cost per result.

 This way, you’ll find which ad + audience combination is going to acquire the most results at the lowest cost per result.

-This is extremely helpful in connecting with your audiences because you can begin to see what type of:
+This is extremely helpful in connecting with your target audience because you can begin to see what type of:

 So we were able to better allocate her ad spend by only delivering her ads to females within her target audience.

-This method of testing, optimizing and streamlining costs is an on-going process, and it’s one that LYFE methodically produces for our clients every day!
+This method of testing, optimizing, and streamlining costs is an ongoing process, and it’s one that LYFE methodically produces for our clients every day!

 Now That You’ve Connected With Your Target Audience, Expand It

-As you collect this data, you can streamline your target audience and spend ad dollars where it makes the most sense like we mentioned above.
+As you collect this data, you can streamline your target audience and spend ad dollars where it makes the most sense as we mentioned above.

 A lookalike audience is an audience you can create on social media advertising platforms, and it’s exactly what it sounds like.

 And find more people that look like that audience based on algorithms and the massive amount of data that social media tracks every day.

 And just like that?
 You’ve got millions of brand new social media users who have the same characteristics and behaviors as your existing customer base.

 Or maybe a better question is how would you have found them in the first place?

 Engage Your Audience & Improve Client Retention

-Now that you’ve established who your target audience is by using social media for marketing, it’s time to make sure they convert on your site time and time again!
+Now that you’ve established who your target audience is by using social media for marketing.

 In general, when it comes to acquisitions, there are two high-level types of successful business models:

 The first model describes a business that depends on a high volume of sales because each sale may be valued at a lower amount.